singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 Again it's kept fairly simple.
 Any property defined in this file, is made available to all pages of the site, which can come in handy if you need some globally shared variables.
 As you saw in step 5 and 6, it's then possible to reference these values from the layout and we demonstrate this by using all of the information above in the header and footer partials.

-The navigation bar is very easy to set up, with a number of labels, each with a name, an empty href field (useful if we want to call a javascript when interacting with a button) and a path and we've added 3 options, which we will quickly set up.
+The navigation bar is very easy to set up, with a number of labels, each with a name and a path and we've added 3 options, which we will quickly set up.
 One is for our landing page and is simply named Home, while the other two are About, which points to the about folder, and the Blog label pointing to the blog folder.

 #### 8. Create Blog Layout
 We'll create the blog layout and populate it with articles (we'll create these in the next step).